Nash Codes for Noisy Channels: Receiver-optimal codes

-According to the rightmost column in (\ref{6codes}), the unique receiver-optimal codebook is $2,0$, which is a Nash code by Theorem~\ref{t-global}.
-We have already shown that $0,1$ is not a Nash code.
+We have shown that the codebook $0,1$ in Table~\ref{6codes} is not a Nash code.
 Note, however, that this is the code with highest sender payoff.
 Hence, a ``sender-optimal'' code is not necessarily a Nash code.
-The reason is that, because sender and receiver have different payoffs for the two states, the sender prefers the code with large partition class $Y_1$ for state 1, but then can deviate to a better, unused message within $Y_1$.
+The reason is that, because sender and receiver have different payoffs for the two states, the sender prefers the code with large partition class $Y_1$ for state~1, but then can deviate to a better, unused message within $Y_1$.
+(Note that the sender's payoff only improves when the receiver's response stays fixed; with best-response decoding, the code $0,2$ has a worse payoff $U$ to the sender than $0,1$.)

-It also easily seen from (\ref{6codes}) that $1,0$ and $2,1$ are not Nash codes, either: Both codebooks have the same best-response partition $Y_0=\{1,2\}$ and $Y_1=\{0\}$ as the codebook $2,0$, but have lower payoff to the sender, so the sender can profitably deviate from $1,0$ or $2,1$ to~$2,0$.

-In (\ref{6codes}), the codebook $1,2$ has the interesting property that the receiver decodes \textit{any} channel output~$y$ as state~$0$; this holds because even the unaltered codeword $x^1=2$, when received as $y=2$, fulfills $q_1V_1\,p(2|x^1)=1\times 0.7<4\times 0.25 =q_0V_0\,p(2|x^0)$, so the receiver prefers to decode it as state~$0$.
-So here $Y_0=Y^n$ and $Y_1$ is the empty set.
-Given that the receiver's action is the same for any received channel output, the sender cannot improve her payoff by transmitting anything else.
-So the codebook $1,2$ is a Nash code.

-In fact, any sender-receiver game, irrespective of the players' payoffs, has a trivial ``pooling'' equilibrium where the sender's signal does not depend on the state,\footnote{In Crawford and Sobel (1982), it is the uninformative equilibrium with a single partition class for the sender.} and the receiver's best response decodes the uninformative channel output as the state $i$ with highest expected payoff, in our game~$q_iV_i$.
-In our example, such codes have equal codewords, with $x^0=x^1$, all decoded as state~$0$; they are not listed in~(\ref{6codes}).
-The codebook $1,2$ is potentially informative, but the receiver ignores the channel output due to his utility function.